Fabbbou/japscan-scraper/README.md

 # Japscan SemiAuto bulk download
-This automation allows you to launch a Japscan scrapper but by first manually passing Cloudflare wall.
+This automation allows you to scrap a book from Japscan by first manually passing Cloudflare wall and Ads.

 ## Disclaimer